SAP-archive/iot-reference-app-opc-ua/Nodejs/README.md

 4. node-firmware - custom firmware that runs on Siemens IoT 2040 device.
 It reads data from the 3 analog sensors with Intel MRAA library and send them to the OPC-UA server

 5. node-opc-ua-client-samples - Some text sample clients code.
-On the device (Yocto Linux) the version that uses async.series fails althought it work fine on other OSs
+On the device (Yocto Linux) the version that uses async.series fails although it work fine on other OSs

-6. node-event-generator - node app that monitors every 2 minutes the last 2 mnutes of data and checks, if maybe one phase is down
+6. node-event-generator - node app that monitors every 2 minutes the last 2 minutes of data and checks, if maybe one phase is down